bianyun/CDN/README.md

 # CDN
-A resource repository for utilizing cdn.jsdelivr.net
+An external resource repository for CDN purpose.